luispedro/blog_luispedro_org/content/blog/65-libwelfare-introduction.rst

-title: Libertarian Welfare State: Introductions
+title: (Libertarian Welfare State) Introduction
 slug: lw-introduction
 timestamp: May 29 2012 14:01
 categories: essays english
 author: Luis Pedro Coelho <luis@luispedro.org>
 ---

+Here is a first draft of an introduction to my book.

+Comments are welcome.

+*

 Despite all the rhetorical polarization in modern day America, there is central ground on which both the Democrats and Republicans agree.
 The Democrats are not